How quarks interact within nuclei …

 What is the origin of the hidden attraction inside nucleons and nuclei?

 The quarks carry both an electric charge and a strong charge.
 This charge is very special.
 A quark can exist in three states.
 To distinguish them, the physicists attributed to them a color, of course fictitious.
 For example, a quark-up will exist with three variants, a red quark-up, a blue quark-up, a green quark-up.
 Likewise a quark down.
 The strong charges borne by the red, blue and green variants have the same intensity.
-In antimatter, antiquarks charges will be called anti-red, anti-blue and anti-gren.
+In antimatter, antiquarks color charges are called anti-red, anti-blue and anti-green.

 In a proton or neutron, the 3 quarks have a different “color”.
 Because of this distinction, two quarks up (or two quarks down) are no longer completely identical.
 If they were identical, one of the fundamental principles of quantum mechanics, the Pauli exclusion principle , would forbid them to be in the same place with the same state of rotation, and thus a proton or neutron would not exist.
 On the other hand, if one is red, the other green or blue, they can coexist in the tiny proton or neutron volume.